 The Big Shop

 Located conveniently near the entrance of LEGOLAND, The Big Shop has all things LEGO you can imagine.
-This is your top destination for more standard theme park souvenirs like magnets, keychains, clothes and accessories — like Lily and I's backpacks in the shape of a LEGO brick.
+This is your top destination for more standard theme park souvenirs, such as magnets, keychains, clothes and accessories — like Lily's and my backpacks in the shape of a LEGO brick.
 You can also find tons of LEGO sets here, of course.

 The LEGO Factory Experience

 Let your imagination run wild here!
 This shop is like a candy shop for LEGOs, with a whole wall containing bulk quantities of specific bricks.
 There's no better place for supplies to build a creation of your own.